 Our group is striving to be a community for each other, providing friendship, support and care that will enrich our lives in DC.

 In the upcoming year(s) we want to journey together, developing relationships and practices/disciplines that a) draw us closer to Jesus ("follow me"), b) help us become like Jesus ("disciples"), c) do what Jesus did ("co-laborers").

 Columbia Heights/Mt.
 Pleasant, Thursdays, 7:00 PM

 Neighborhood: Mt.
 Pleasant

 We're a neighborhood group that spends the first hour eating dinner together, then we move into a book discussion/Bible study/prayer time.
-This semester we will be honing our inductive Bible study skills on 1 John (no previous experience with inductive study needed).
+This semester we will be honing our inductive Bible study skills (no previous experience with inductive study needed).
 We look to meld some lively discussion with a relaxed and regenerative atmosphere.

 Edgewood, 2nd Saturday at 10:00 AM and 4th Wednesday at 7:30 PM